Exclusive: Liz Cheney’s new book blasts GOP as ‘enablers and collaborators’ of Trump, whom one member called ‘Orange Jesus’ – KION546

 Cheney has vowed to do whatever is necessary to stop Trump from returning to the White House, including leaving open the door to a 2024 presidential run herself.
 If Trump is the party’s nominee, Cheney has said she will leave the GOP.

-Trump spokesman Stephen Cheung told CNN that Cheney’s book belonged “in the fiction section of the bookstore.”
+Trump spokesman Steven Cheung told CNN that Cheney’s book belonged “in the fiction section of the bookstore.”

 “These are nothing more than completely fabricated stories,” he said.